cdacjitthu/skin_cancer_cnn/README.md

 ## Conclusions
 - Conclusion 1 from the analysis
-- Conclusion 2 from the analysis
+   - Model accuracy is 65%

 ## Technologies Used
 - tensorflow - v2.8.0